CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_phase1.md

 ##### - creation of wysiwyg editor for project description

-at the time of implementing the update project details dialog box, there was no pre-setup wysiwyg editor available which was compatible with out project.
+at the time of implementing the update project details dialog box, there was no pre-setup wysiwyg editor available which was compatible with our project.
 So I created a custom wysiwyg editor using the [tiptap](https://www.tiptap.dev/) library as a vue component.

 ![Update Project Details](/images/Arnab_GSoC23/update_project_details.png)

 #### - Implementation of Import and Export of circuits as `.cv` files

 With the introduction of the import and export of circuits as .cv files, users will be able to import and export their circuits as .cv files.
 This will allow users to share their circuits with other users and also allow users to import circuits from other users.
-Also this would help the users to keep a local backup of their circuits.
+Also, this would help the users to keep a local backup of their circuits.

 ![import_export](/images/Arnab_GSoC23/import_export.gif)